ethyi/webcheckers1/docs/DesignDoc.md

 can persist throughout the UI.
 We plan to implement a gamecenter for more sitewide statistics.

 ### Model Tier
-There are numerous model tier classes, many of which are required for the sake of the checkers game.
+There are numerous model tier classes, many of which are required for the sake of the checkersGame game.
 Player is the only essential model tier classes needed for signin and game, as it holds a unique identifier and is essential for knowing if a playing is being challenged.
 Aside from player, GameView creates a board which relies on Row, which relies on space, and is needed to display the gameboard to the user.
 Move is created to parse user input on the board and is essential for checking for validity because it is passed into the Validator.
 We plan to implement a piece class for when we implement King piece functionality.

 ### Design Improvement